 Lawn work is much more pleasant when you have the right tools.
 Our lead tester, Hale Milano, is no stranger to testing power tools.
 With plenty of lawn and land care experience, plus a deep analytical and testing background, he spearheaded our latest round of testing focused on the best battery models.
 His time testing tools like leaf blowers and weed eaters has helped develop a discerning eye for how to test models to their max.

 Supporting the testing of various mower models is Clark Tate, who learned the value of quality tools while growing up in a farming family that expected a steady supply of manual labor from their children.
-Her master's degree in environmental science and 7 years of product testing taught her rigor, and her rock-hauling childhood taught her grit.
+Her master's degree in environmental science and 7 years of product testing instilled rigor, and her rock-hauling childhood instilled grit.
 She expects her tools to keep up.
-Also lending a hand, and lawn, is Jake Holmes, a former electrician earning a master's degree in geophysics.
-Jake grew up working farms, has been cutting grass since he was knee-high, and is an experienced mechanic.
+Also lending a hand and a lawn is Jake Holmes, a former electrician earning a master's degree in geophysics.
+Jake grew up working on farms, has been cutting grass since he was knee-high, and is an experienced mechanic.

 We tested some of the top mowers side-by-side, under the same conditions, to truly compare their capabilities.
 Credit: Hale Milano